piano35-edb/barman-docs-rewrite/docs/recovering/using_recovery.md

 ## Point in time recovery

-Barman wraps PostgreSQL's Point-in-Time Recovery (PITR), allowing you to specify a recovery target, either as a timestamp, as a restore label, or as a transaction ID.
+Barman wraps PostgreSQL's Point-in-Time Recovery (PITR), allowing you to specify a recovery target, either as a timestamp, a restore label, or a transaction ID.

 !!!Important
     The earliest PITR for a given backup is the end of the base backup itself.
 If you want to recover at any point in time between the start and the end of a backup, you must use the previous backup.
 From Barman 2.3 you can exit recovery when consistency is reached by using `--target-immediate option`.